Mr-Guy/Mr-Guy.github.io/_posts/2015-12-04-Untitled-document.md

 ---
-title: This is a test
+title: This is a test of Markdown
 layout: post
 author: jamie.carruthers
 permalink: /untitled-document/